ABB plant shooting: Shooting

 Timothy Hendron arrived at work with an AK-47-type semi-automatic, at least two Hi-Point handguns, a pump-action shotgun, and hundreds of rounds of ammunition.

 The shootings began around 6:30 a.m. local time, when Hendron opened fire in a parking lot near the factory before moving inside.
 The first 911 call came in around 6:45 a.m., saying that a gunman was moving about the complex and that he had shot several people.
-Hendron fired about 100 rounds of ammunition, killing two people in the parking lot and another person inside the factory before killing himself.
+Hendron fired about 100 rounds of ammunition, killing two people in the parking lot and another person inside the factory before killing himself with a shot underneath the chin.

 Five people were injured in the incident, including two in critical condition.
 Two more were in fair condition, and the fifth person injured had been admitted to a hospital and released.
 Other employees took refuge on the roof of the building or in offices within the factory.
 During the shooting, an employee at the facility retrieved a handgun from his car and was injured while returning fire when the gunman was moving down the hall towards a group of workers who were hiding in a break room.

 Victims

-The following were killed in the shooting:
+The following were killed in the shooting, all from headshots: